Ckef/groufix-old/README.md

 ## Introduction

 Groufix is a cross platform hardware accelerated 2D/3D graphics engine built in C using OpenGL.
 The library has no external dependencies besides native windowing APIs and OpenGL to access the GPU.
 Desktop OpenGL is supported from 3.2 and up.
-OpenGL ES may be supported in the future as well.
+OpenGL ES is supported from 2.0 and up.

 Supported targets and their APIs _(windowing, OGL extension, OGL version)_: